Anjianto/xignature-drive/README.md

 APP_DEBUG=true
 ```

 To start server on your localhost, run command below.
-Then go to your generated localhost URL by terminal, and follow Setup Wizard steps to configure VueFileManager.
+Then go to your generated localhost URL by terminal, and follow Setup Wizard steps to configure Xignature Drive.
 ```
 php artisan serve
 ```